Luos-io/Examples/README.md

 ### Apps folder

-This folder contains the container's sources of each **App** project (See [demo boards tutorials](https://docs.luos.io/pages/tutorials/tutorials.html?highlight=servo#demo-boards-tutorials) to try some apps).
+This folder contains the service's sources of each **App** project (See [demo boards tutorials](https://docs.luos.io/tutorials/demo-boards/servomotor) to try some apps).
 An App is the intelligence of your project, and the examples provided will show you how to set up an App for your project.

 ### Projects folder